 Fighting for Injured Dredge Workers in Texas, Louisiana & Nationwide

 Dredges are the workhorses of the maritime industry.
 They are used to clear sediment and other underwater debris to make sure waterways remain navigable for other types of vessels.
 Because dredges use machinery and deal with hard-to-clear material, dredge workers face many dangers.
 Whether a dredge is on a vessel or anchored in or near the water, companies have a responsibility to protect workers.
 Since the dangers associated with a dredge are well known, accidents involving them are often preventable.

 At Arnold & Itkin, our team has a history of fighting for the compensation of injured offshore workers.
 We’ve recovered billions of dollars, and we’re ready to fight for the justice that you deserve.
 If you need a dredging injury lawyer in Louisiana, Texas, or anywhere in the U.S., call us.
-Finding out if you have a case is free and our team only collects a fee if we obtain results for you.
+Finding out if you have a case is free and our team only collects a fee if we win.
 When your future is on the line, turn to our top-rated law firm for the best results.

 Call our dredge accident lawyers in Texas and Louisiana at (888) 493-1629 for a free consultation.
 We are here to help.

 Excavating material from the bottom of a river, lake, or seabed requires a specific kind of vessel.
 Companies utilize dredging vessels to deepen ship channels, destroy sediment buildup on riverbeds, and fish for crabs and clams.
 Because dredging vessels are vital for clearing waterways, they're a common sight on all freshwater shipping lanes and channels.

 There's no one type of dredging vessel.
 All the following vessels are considered dredging vessels: